 Tip.
 To highlight unique values, select Unique in the left-hand box.

 Using the inbuilt rule, you can highlight duplicates in one column or in several columns as shown in the following screenshot:

 Note.
-When applying the built-in duplicate rule to two or more columns, Excel does not compare the values in those columns, it simply highlights all duplicate instances.
-If you want to find and highlight matches and differences between 2 columns, you will find a few examples in the following tutorial: How to compare two columns in Excel.
+When applying the built-in duplicate rule to two or more columns, Excel does not compare the values in those columns, it simply highlights all duplicate instances in the range.
+If you want to find and highlight matches and differences between 2 columns, follow the examples in the above linked tutorial.

 When using Excel's inbuilt rule for highlighting duplicate values, please keep in mind the following two things:

 To highlight 2nd and all subsequent duplicate occurrences, select the cells you want to color, and create a formula-based rule in this way:

 Where A2 is the top-most cell of the selected range.